netbofia/node_auth_module/README.md

 ### validateLogin
 ##### validateLogin(email,password,callback,req,res)
 * type:async function
-* request and result are required to process login in callback
 * Returns: What every happens in the callback function.
-Generally used to set alternative response in case of error in callback.
+Generally used to set alternative response in case of error in callback. {action,path,payload}
 ### getUserInfo
 ### getUserMetadata
 ### getIdFromEmail